dm3-org/ENS-Bedrock-Resolver/README.md

 # ENS-Bedrock-Resolver

 This repository contains an app specific handler allowing to store ENS records on Optimism.
-This repository contains contract that have to be deployed on Optimism and Ethereum aswell as a Gateway to resolve CCIP request.
+This repository contains contract that have to be deployed on Optimism and Ethereum aswell as a Gateway to resolve CCIP requests.
-Everything is configured already so in order to set it up you just have to follow the config Setup section
+Everything is configured already so to set it up you just have to follow the config Setup section

 # L2PubicResolver